Unsure where you owe sales or use tax

 Common misconceptions about exposure include:

-Exposure means immediate penalties.
-Exposure means filing everywhere.
-Exposure means tax is always owed.
+Exposure does not automatically mean penalties are due, filing must occur everywhere, or tax is owed in every state.
+Exposure can usually be staged, prioritized, and addressed when identified early.
 Exposure requires perfect data to assess.
 In reality, exposure can often be staged, prioritized, and addressed without disruption when identified early.

 What makes sales tax and use tax exposure worse